 Anger is an emotional state that varies in intensity.
-It varies from a minor irritation to an intense rage.
+It varies from minor irritation to intense rage.
 Like other emotions, it goes alongside psychological and biological changes.
-When you experience anger, your heart rate and blood pressure increase and the same happens with your energy hormone levels, adrenaline and noradrenaline.

-Many people justify their anger expressions by saying that Jesus got angry at the religious leaders of his days and told them offensive words.
-This fake belief regarding anger is used many times to mistreat other people.
+Many people justify their expression of this feeling by saying that Jesus got angry at the religious leaders of his day, and even he said offensive words.
+This false belief regarding anger often uses to mistreat other people.

-Anger is an emotion that God put in our bodies.
-It allows us to react against injustice, sin and things that are wrong.
-Pablo says, “in your anger do not sin”.
+This is an emotion that God put in our bodies.
+It allows us to react against injustice, sin, and things that are wrong.
+Pablo says, “in your anger do not sin.”
 This means that there is a limit where anger becomes a sin.

-Every manifestation of anger must be done inside the concept of the Agape love.
-But, in order for this to happen, the Holy Spirit must live inside us, help the love and self-love necessary to express anger inside the limits blossom, those that reflect the relational image of God.
+Every manifestation of anger must do inside the concept of Agape love.
+But, for this to happen, the Holy Spirit must live inside us to help provide the love and self-love necessary to express it within the limits, those that reflect the relational image of God.

-People who get angry easily usually have what we call low tolerance to frustration, which means that they feel they should not be subjected to frustration, irritability or drawbacks.
-They cannot take things calmly and they get angry, especially if the situation seems somewhat unfair.
-For example, when other people correct them due to a non-important mistake.
+People who get angry easily usually have what we call low tolerance to frustration.
+It means that they feel they should not be subjected to frustration, irritability, or drawbacks.
+They cannot take things calmly, and they get angry, especially if the situation seems somewhat unfair.
+For example, when other people correct them because of a small mistake.

-Research also found that the family history has an important role.
-Usually, people who get angry easily come from troubled and chaotic families, in which there is no room for emotional communication.
+Research has also found that family history plays an important role.
+Usually, people who get angry easily come from troubled and chaotic families in which there is no room for emotional communication.

-One part of learning how to control anger, and also one part of the lessons a professional might teach you, are based on the management of the different types of anger.
-Not all people express their anger in the same way.
-Also, there is no need to feel fear or guilt because of being angry, because anger is a normal reaction of human life.
+One part of learning how to control anger, and also part of the lessons a professional might teach you, is based on managing different types of anger.
+Not everyone expresses their anger the same way.
+Also, there is no need to feel fear or guilt because of being angry.
+Anger is a normal reaction in life.

-Aggressive: It is the type of aggressiveness that is visible and externalized.
+This is the type of aggressiveness that is visible and externalized.
 It is not intended to be hidden.
 Many people yell and scream and “vent” when they are angry.
 They explode, lashing out against others, either verbally or physically.
-This can provide a satisfactory freedom for them in the short term, but it can have devastating consequences in the long term for them and their relationships.
+This can provide a satisfactory relief for them in the short term, but it can have devastating consequences in the long term for them and their relationships.

 “I am right; all the other people are wrong, and they deserve to pay!”

-Passive-aggressive: In this type of anger aggressiveness is shown, but not in a violent way, but rather a well disguised one.
-For example, with indirect actions or sabotage.
+With this type of fury, aggressiveness is shown, but not violently.
+Rather, it’s a well-disguised way, for example, with indirect actions or sabotage.

-In this type of anger, the rage is locked inside the person.
-It causes harm inside him/her, pretending that everything is fine.
-Some people consider anger as something scary or unacceptable.
-They avoid recognizing or expressing feelings of anger and, instead, they convince themselves that they are not angry.
-The problem this coping mechanism presents is that people do not set their feelings free nor express them, which can lead to building resentment and unhappiness.
+The rage is locked inside the person.
+It causes harm inside him/her as they pretend that everything is fine.
+Some people consider anger something scary or unacceptable.
+They avoid recognizing or expressing feelings of anger and, instead, convince themselves that they are not angry.
+The problem this coping mechanism presents is that people do not set their feelings free or express them, which can lead to building resentment and unhappiness.

-Avoidant anger: This type of people finds it difficult to deal with anger so they do everything they can to avoid it.
+Some people find it difficult to deal with this feeling, so they do everything they can to avoid it.
 They bottle anger up.
 They try to hide inside their “caves” every time they feel angry or when people around them are mad.
-They say things like…
+Often, they say things like:

-Assertive: In this type, anger is properly managed, and it is communicated if necessary.
-It is what each individual must do when dealing with anger.
+Now, anger is properly managed and communicated if necessary.
+It is what each individual should do when dealing with anger.